celo-org/docs/docs/developer-resources/deploy-hardhat.md

 ### Hardhat-deploy plugin

-You can read an in depth guide about how to deploy and verify contracts on Celo programatically using the hardhat-deploy plugin [here](/blog/hardhat-deploy-verify).
+You can read an in depth guide about how to deploy and verify contracts on Celo programmatically using the hardhat-deploy plugin [here](/blog/hardhat-deploy-verify).